CTU-Bern/accrualPlot/paper/paper.md

 ![](paper_files/figure-latex/unnamed-chunk-7-1.pdf)<!-- -->

 For those that prefer `ggplot2` graphics, the `engine = "ggplot"` argument to `plot` can be used to return `ggplot` objects instead of base graphics plots.
 Dedicated functions for each plot in both 'engines' also exist, so the use of `plot` is not strictly necessary.
-We show an example of using the function to create the `ggplot2` variants below, including using the dedicated function for the prediction plot.
+An example of using the function to create the `ggplot2` variants follows, including using the dedicated function for the prediction plot.

 ```r